aaditwocode/Payment_Gateway-System/README.md

 Want to add a new payment method?
 It's easy:

 1. Implement the IPayment interface (and IRefund if it supports refunds)
-2. Register it in the PayFactory
+2. Register it in the PaymentService
 3. Done - the system picks it up automatically

 Example: